gabrielxvr/data_processing_of_GO_experiments/README.md

 # Graphene Oxide as a component in gel nails.
 This is a repository relative to the research about some applications of Graphene Oxide (GO) made by brazillian students of Ilum School of Science.

 The code utilizated to process the data of FTIR is demonstrated in "Tratamento de dados - FTIR.pynp".
+And the data obtained from the FTIR is in "Dados - FTIR".

 ![Caracterização do Óxido de Grafeno - FTIR](https://user-images.githubusercontent.com/107067724/198566228-62cc56ab-55ce-4d00-a067-454475874803.png)